-We are proud to announce we can now offer Business to Business Finance on purchases over £1000 excluding VAT.
-Our provider Kennet Equipment Leasing has given a vast array of helpful information below.
-With countless reasons why leasing your equipment is more cost-effective and profitable than purchasing outright!
+We are proud to announce we can now offer business to business finance on purchases over £1000 excluding VAT.
+Our provider Kennet Equipment Leasing has given a vast array of helpful information and benefits below.

 Leasing converts a large capital expenditure into small monthly payments.
-Hence the company has the profit-making equipment immediately and keeps its cash reserve available.
+The company therefore has the profit-making equipment immediately and keeps its cash reserve available.

 Rather than investing the precious cash reserves in depreciating assets, the company can use them to help increase profits.